NathanielMH/NathanielMH/README.md

 - 👋 Hi, I’m @NathanielMH, a student in CFIS UPC, studying Mathematics and Data science.
-- 👀 I’m interested in Machine learning, algoriths and mathematics.
+- 👀 I’m interested in Machine learning, algorithms and mathematics.
 - 🌱 I’m currently learning OOP, Graph theory and expanding my CS knowledge.
 - 📫 How to reach me: nathanielmitrani@gmail.com :)